mrookiiheya-arch/kotodama-os/README.md

 Persona drift, as defined here, refers to governance instability and erosion of role-boundaries across sessions — not to adaptive tonal variation or context-sensitive empathy.

 Accordingly, the objective is not rigidity, but the preservation of stable interaction identity over time.

 ---
+## Hypothesis-Oriented Framing: Behavioral Consistency

+In the course of exploratory observation within this project,
+certain behavioral patterns have been noted in LLM-based systems under extended interaction conditions.

+These observations are not intended as general claims about all models,
+but as context-specific tendencies observed in limited settings.

+Examples include:

+- Behavioral variation over the course of ongoing conversations
+- Sensitivity to user pressure or conversational framing in certain scenarios
+- Apparent shifts in decision criteria or interaction distance across sessions

+Kotodama OS is based on the hypothesis that
+treating **decision-making criteria (stance)** as an externally structured layer—
+rather than attempting to control surface-level behavior directly—

+may:

+- support more consistent interaction patterns over time
+- enable more stable handling of interaction distance and relational dynamics
+- reduce variability in behavior across multi-session use

+This approach does not aim to reproduce fixed personas or predefined character settings.

+Instead, it explores whether separating
+**the process of decision-making** from **the act of generation**

+may allow flexibility and consistency to coexist within LLM-based systems.

+From an intuitive perspective,
+conventional approaches may resemble providing a strict recipe to a skilled chef.

+In contrast, this approach attempts to define
+the **direction and intent of the experience**,

+while allowing the underlying model to determine the specific realization.

+This distinction may contribute to achieving both adaptability and continuity in interaction.

+---